import-ariel/bayes_beats/methodology.md

 But we still faced large issues when using this technique to fine-tune ACE-Step...

-The first, and most time consuming issue, was **out of memory** errors.
+The first, and most time-consuming issue, was **out of memory** errors.
 Because we were running this script on Google Colab, we only had access to 40 GB of VRAM.

 To account for these errors, we: